nas5w/javascript-tips-and-tidbits/README.md

 ### Async Await

-Once you get a hang of javascript promises, you might like `async await`, which is just “syntactic sugar” on top of promises.
+Once you get the hang of javascript promises, you might like `async await`, which is just “syntactic sugar” on top of promises.
 In the following example we create an `async` function and within that we `await` the `greeter` promise.

 ```javascript
 const greeter = new Promise((res, rej) => {